10 Simple At Home Fall Prevention Exercises for Seniors

 Exercise 9 – side twist (10:05 in video)

-Stand with two study chairs of the same height on each side of the body.
-Place feet about shoulder width apart.
+Place two study chairs of equal height on either side of the body.
+Place your feet about shoulder-width apart.

 Turn, using the whole upper body and head, and touch the chair on one side.
 Then, turn and touch the chair on the other side.